JacksonBurns/fastprop/paper/paper.md

 `fastprop` is Free and Open Source Software; anyone may view, modify, and execute it according to the terms of the MIT license.
 See github.com/jacksonburns/fastprop for more information.

-All data used in the Benchmarks shown above is publicly avialable under a permissive license.
+All data used in the Benchmarks shown above is publicly available under a permissive license.
 See the benchmarks directory at the `fastprop` GitHub page for instructions on retrieving each dataset and preparing it for use with `fastprop`, where applicable.

 ## Competing interests
 None.